shredthaGNAR/list-of-my-starred-repos/README.md

 * [shredthaGNAR/static-marks-docker](https://github.com/shredthaGNAR/static-marks-docker): Containerized static-marks to convert plain yaml bookmark files into a static web app.
 * [gaerfield/static-marks-github-pages](https://github.com/gaerfield/static-marks-github-pages): static-marks automatically deployed to github-pages
 * [vipintom/stealthFox](https://github.com/vipintom/stealthFox): Clean and minimal set of changes to get Vertical Tabs in Firefox
-* [mikropsoft/StevenBlock](https://github.com/mikropsoft/StevenBlock): Ad Blocking Module for Android (Magisk - KernelSU - APatch)
+* [mikropsoft/StevenBlock](https://github.com/mikropsoft/StevenBlock): 🚫 Advanced Ad-Blocking Module for Android | Compatible with Magisk, KernelSU, and APatch 🔒
 * [Shopify/storefront-api-feedback](https://github.com/Shopify/storefront-api-feedback): The home of discussions and feedback surrounding the evolution of Shopify's Storefront API.
 * [streamlink/streamlink](https://github.com/streamlink/streamlink): Streamlink is a CLI utility which pipes video streams from various services into a video player
 * [MrMonkey42/stremio-addon-debrid-search](https://github.com/MrMonkey42/stremio-addon-debrid-search): Stremio Addon to search downloads and torrents in your Debrid cloud